MazamaScience/AirSensorDataViewer/inst/app/www/overview_help.md

 Note, the PM2.5 values displayed on the map are the average PM2.5 levels for the same timeframe displayed in the plot.

-The colors in the map and in the plot correspond to different levels of PM2.5 and the scale in the [location on app] shows which colors correspond to which concentration ranges.
+The colors in the map and in the plot correspond to different levels of PM2.5.
+The scale is provided in the About page and shows which colors correspond to which concentration ranges.